orxfun/orx-concurrent-iter/README.md

 ### A.2.
 Pullers (within-thread Iterators) and for

-Although rust's `while let` loops are already very convenient, we cannot use a `for` loops since a concurrent iterator is not a regular `Iterator`.
+Although rust's `while let` loops are already very convenient, we cannot use `for` loops since a concurrent iterator is not a regular `Iterator`.

 However, we can create one or more [`ItemPuller`](https://docs.rs/orx-concurrent-iter/latest/orx_concurrent_iter/struct.ItemPuller.html) from a concurrent iterator within each thread which implements `Iterator`.

-It is important to note that, although we can use a puller as a regular iterator within each thread, it is created from, connected to and pulls elements from a `ConcurrentIter`.
+Although we use a puller similar to a regular iterator; it is created from, connected to and pulls elements from a `ConcurrentIter`.

 This trick first allows for `for` loops.